-- 3. No basis has been shown under LUCE to study heights for the so-called "opportunity sites" above the existing and proposed 84 feet limitation.
+- So No basis has been shown under LUCE to study heights for the so-called "opportunity sites" above the existing and proposed 84 feet limitation.
 LUCE established a framework of only three development tiers citywide, not three tiers plus a fourth for "opportunity sites."
 Tier 3 projects allowing the greatest level of height and/or density were to be the exception, justified by the greatest level of community benefits.
-Prior planning presentations to the Planning Commission have included "opportunity sites" as part of Tier 3 for the Downtown, which is consistent with LUCE.
+Prior planning presentations have indicated that "opportunity sites" would be part of Tier 3 for the Downtown which is consistent with LUCE.
 Under LUCE, what remains to be done is for a DSP to set the heights and densities for Tiers 2 and 3 of the Downtown.
 Nowhere in the extremely brief description of "opportunity sites" in LUCE does it say that these sites would be eligible for heights and densities over and above those to be determined for Tier 3.
-If it had, there would have been an enormous public outcry at the time. - 4.
-If for any reason heights above 84 feet were to be studied for the "opportunity sites," the PEIR analysis also should study reduced FARs for those sites, balancing greater height with lower density to achieve stated design goals of "activating ground floor plazas," providing more "open space" at the ground floor, or more light and air to adjacent structures. - 5.
+If it had, there would have been an enormous public outcry at the time. - 6.
+If for any reason heights above 84 feet were to be studied for the "opportunity sites," the PEIR analysis also should study reduced FARs for those sites, balancing greater height with lower density to achieve stated design goals of "activating ground floor plazas," providing more "open space" at the ground floor, or more light and air to adjacent structures. - 7.
 In no event, should a PEIR study heights and densities above those recommended by staff.
 To include heights and densities above that recommended by staff, (such as studying the 15- to 21-story heights and densities proposed by developers of the three hotels on Ocean Avenue), would turn the planning process on its head by making developer "wish lists" the marker for what is studied.
 These heights and densities would fundamentally and negatively change the character and scale of Santa Monica.
 Residents have overwhelmingly and strongly opposed them.
-To include them, in opposition to the expressed views of residents and staff, would be an outrage and would not comport with a neutral planning process.
+To include them, in opposition to the expressed views of residents and staff, would be an outrage.